Y-CMB/cnc/README.md

+**MacOS is still under development**

 # Intro
 This repo is a hodgepodge collection of code in an attempt to, as easy as possible, get a VM running with the ultimate goal of playing one of my favorite childhood games; Command and Conquer Generals.
-What you see here is an attempt to make thigs as seemless as possible for the end-user, regardless of launcher or platform (see pre-req section).
+What you see here is an attempt to make things as seemless as possible for the end-user, regardless of launcher or platform (see pre-req section).

 ## Pre-req's
 1. VMWare Workstation or Fusion **(You need a broadcom account.
 Open the link, sign in, then open the link again.)**